 Another fun restaurant we tried was the Mini Burger Factory.
 This really cool concept burger pub pairs mini-burgers with micro-brews.
 We thought we would give it a try.
 The burgers came in several different flavors as well as the paired beer.
 The service was attentive, however, I think they might have to still work out some rhythms of service, we got our onion rings way before our drinks and burgers, so it was just off a bit, but it seems like a new restaurant and the atmosphere is really cool.

-Here’s another keeper – I know, just own the weight gain!
+Indeed, here’s another keeper – I know, just own the weight gain!
 You’ll work it off after the trip.
-We made reservations at Oliver Restaurant this was within walking distance of the Old House Apartments where we stayed the first leg of the trip, we were now familiar with old town.
+We made reservations at Oliver Restaurant this was within walking distance of the Old House Apartments where we stayed the first leg of the trip, we were now familiar with the old town.
 Everything we tried here was so delicious.
 You may see quite a few advertisements for the Oliver Restaurant around town and this might make you think it is a “tourist trap.”
 You would be wrong.
 Try it – excellent wine list and desserts too.

 ~ Gotta go back ~

 Also, I gotta be honest, I have heard people say, oh, you can do Tallinn in a day or two, well to that I would say, that’s just silly.
-Take your time, see as much as you can, make new friends, you won’t regret it.
+Truly, take your time, see as much as you can, make new friends, you won’t regret it.
 I wish we would’ve spent more time here and I am so looking forward to a return trip to say “Tere” (Hello) to my friends.